Construction Business Loans

 • Purchase equipment and vehicles.
 Many construction companies rely on subcontractors due to a lack of equipment.
 With equipment financing from Clarify, you can invest in your own machinery to increase long-term profitability.

 • Cover project expenses.
-Even during busy seasons, use commercial construction loans for materials, supplies, and general operational expenses to keep your projects running smoothly.
+Even during busy seasons, commercial construction loans can be used for materials, supplies, and general operational costs to keep your projects running smoothly.

 • Hire and train staff.
-When construction projects outpace your workload, expand your team with confidence.
-Use working capital to hire crew members and cover payroll until new construction jobs start paying.
+When construction projects outpace your workload, you can expand your team with confidence.
+Use working capital to hire crew members and cover payroll until new construction projects start generating revenue.

 • Bid on larger projects.
 Having access to working capital lets you take on bigger opportunities like commercial properties, purchase materials in bulk, and manage cash flow during longer payment cycles, including bids on new commercial building developments.